getappmap/appmap-js/docs/guides/index.md

 ---
 layout: docs
 title: Docs - How-To Guides
-description: "Learn how to leverage AppMap effectively with guides on handling large AppMaps, reading SQL, refining, generating OpenAPI, reverse engineering, and more."
+description: "Learn how to leverage AppMap effectively with guides on handling large AppMap Diagrams, reading SQL, refining, generating OpenAPI, reverse engineering, and more."
 step: 1
 ---